-At this early stage in the apparition, Mars appears as a feeble, pale-orange star, shining about as bright as the star Castor ( Gem or Alpha Geminorum, mag. +1.6), the second-brightest star in Gemini.
-Mars barely gains any significant altitude (angle above the horizon) before disappearing into the brightening dawn twilight.
-Telescopically the planet is a disappointing sight, its low altitude and tiny apparent size (ca. 3".7) frustrating most attempts to obtain a steady and clear view of the planet's surface.
+The 2021-23 apparition truly gets underway as Mars reaches a solar elongation of 20° West on December 8th.
+At this early stage in the apparition, Mars appears as a feeble, pale-orange 'star', shining around one half-maginitude fainter than the star Spica ( Vir or Alpha Virginis, mag. +1.0) in Virgo, some 32° to the West of the planet.
+Mars barely gains any significant altitude before disappearing into the brightening dawn twilight.
+Telescopically it is a disappointing sight, its tiny apparent size frustrating most attempts to obtain a clear view of the planet's surface.

 ^ Back to Top of Page